donaldboulton/publiuslogic.com/README.md

 9. If you want to change the navigation menu, edit `src/components/header.tsx`.
 Similarly, edit `src/components/footer.tsx` to customise the footer.
 10. If you make a lot of changes, use `yarn lint` and `yarn type-check` to check everything is okay.

-## SendGrid configuration (for contact form)

-Insert the following environment variables (either in .env or on deployment host):

-- `SENDGRID_API_KEY`
-- `SENDGRID_AUTHORIZED_EMAIL`

-### React Spring Animations
+### Framer Motion Animations

-Using react spring for menu animations from desktop to mobile, image gallery useChain animations for hidden gallery's display
+Using Framer Motion for component and page animations an for menu animations.

 ## Just Having Fun

 🍸 This website is built as static HTML with Gatsby component-modular Docker Container builds using React components and GraphQL, Built with WebPack.
 Including a user data backend on FaunaDB.

 Served on Netlify via a continuous deployment (CD) workflow.
 Pull requests are automatically built into preview apps, while commits to the master branch trigger the production build and deploy onto Netlify’s CDN edge node infrastructure.

 Since the whole site is just a bunch of static files copied onto multiple CDN nodes around the world, time to first byte (TTFB) is consistently fast at around 1ms to 2ms.
 Instant Notifications through my Slack Bots or GMail and phone notifications using Netlify Functions for my Mansbooks.com publiuslogic.com workspace.

 ## Gatsby Starter Publius